Saint-Paul de Vence

 Overview of the burial sites at the Cemetery in Saint-Paul

-On the way around the small streets you meet the city’s other sights (see the complete list after this article) and here we will especially highlight the area on Place de l’Église, where there are five interesting sights: The old prison (now a town hall), The Chapelle Pénitents Blancs (The Folon Chapel), the Museum of Local History, the Collegiate Church and the Freinet School.
+On the way around the small streets you meet the city’s sights (see the complete list after this article), and here we will especially highlight the area on Place de l’Église, where there are five interesting sights: The old prison (now a town hall), The Chapelle Pénitents Blancs (The Folon Chapel), the Museum of Local History, the Collegiate Church and the Freinet School.

 Enlightening path along the ramparts